 Iron deficiency anemia is a very prevalent disease in the United States.
-It stems from having some sort of iron shortage that then impacts your blood's ability to properly transport oxygen throughout your body.
-These can lead to some serious pain and even sleep disturbances.
+It stems from having an iron shortage that impacts the blood's ability to properly transport oxygen throughout the body.
+These can lead to serious pain and even sleep disturbances.
 Treating anemia may help to relieve insomnia and other sleep problems.
 Continue reading to find out how anemia impacts sleep and what you can do to help treat it.

 What is iron deficiency anemia?

 Anemia happens when the body doesn't have enough red blood cells.
 Red blood cells are responsible for delivering oxygen throughout the body and collecting carbon dioxide to expel during exhalation.
-There are different types of anemia, but the most common one involves iron deficiency.
+There are different types of anemia, but the most common one is iron deficiency.
 Iron is needed to produce the protein hemoglobin which grabs the oxygen so the red blood cell can transport it.
-Without iron, red blood cells cannot bind oxygen and therefore pick it up to deliver it to the rest of the body.
+Without iron, red blood cells cannot bind oxygen and therefore deliver it to the rest of the body.

 Risks for iron deficiency anemia include: